+Risks occurred during the Causes of risks Operation of Control

+year Systems

-Risks occurred during the year Causes of risks Operation of Control Systems Risks inherent to the Company's business.
-Circumstances of business development.
-Control systems established by the Company have worked correctly, making possible to manage the risks appropriately.
+Risks inherent to the Circumstances of business Control systems established

+Company's business. development. by the Company have

+worked correctly, making

+possible to manage the risks

+appropriately.

-Is there a Committee or other governing body responsible for establishing and supervising the control systems?
+D.3 Is there a Committee or other governing body responsible for establishing and supervising the control systems?